 You'll also notice that, in this interface, there is no button to access your Photos albums.
 That's because this ability was moved to the new Photos iMessage app.
 When you use the Photos icon in the iMessage app drawer to add pictures or videos in a Messages conversation, there is not effects button available.

 You see, Messages only allows you to add effects to photos and videos you take with the Messages camera.
 For pics you import into a thread, you can access the regular "Markup" and "Edit" tools for media.
 These let you draw, crop, add photo filters, adjust colors, and more, but none of the cool new static or augmented reality effects are available.
 For videos, all you can do is trim them.

 The only way to add these new effects and filters is to take the picture or video in the Messages app.
 Snapchat, Instagram, and Facebook all let you add the same effects to both photos and videos that you've taken in the app right then and there and ones imported from your Photos library.

 It doesn't make a lot of sense why Apple would save these effects only for photos taken in Messages.
 Users send plenty of photos from their libraries, so it would make sense to offer these effects for those snapshots and vids as well.
-Hopefully, this is an area Apple addresses before iOS 12's official release later this year.
+Hopefully, this is an area Apple addresses in later iOS 12.x updates.